marcus-crane/utf9k/src/content/questions/macos-see-file-usage.md

 ---
-title: "How can I see what applications are making my shell commands slow?"
-slug: "macos-see-file-usage"
+category: questions
-description: "In which I remind myself how introspect filesystem usage on macOS"
+description: In which I remind myself how introspect filesystem usage on macOS
-category: "questions"
+output: src/content/questions
+publish: true
+slug: macos-see-file-usage
 tags:
-  - "enterprise"
+  - enterprise
-  - "jamf"
+  - jamf
-  - "macos"
+  - macos
-  - "performance"
+  - performance
-  - "terminal"
+  - terminal
+title: How can I see what applications are making my shell commands slow?
 ---
 Recently I had noticed that some shell commands on my laptop were executing surprisingly slow.

 Like most things in the tech world, it was due to a piece of [jamf](https://www.jamf.com) software locking up anything that was being read.